-- 3: Rescheduling a Postponed CCE into Advanced Studies - If a postponed CCE is being rescheduled into the Advanced Studies year, the student must participate in both the CCE and Advanced Studies EVOS process for the following academic year.

-- It is the students responsibility to contact the EVOS Administrator in early February to reschedule the postponed clerkship into the Advanced Studies year.
-The EVOS administrator will work directly with the student to reschedule the postponed clerkship after CCE EVOS has run and results are available. - All core clinical rotations must be completed by March of the year the student is expected to graduate. - 4: Attend Transition to Core Clinical Experiences & Thematic Orienta tion Session. - ALL students are required to attend the Transitions to Core Clinical Experience before any core clinical experience can be taken regardless of when the first rotation is scheduled.
-The Transitions to Clinical Years Program is a required activity and is offered once each academic year. - ALL students are also required to attend the Thematic Section Orientation as scheduled regardless of which block they will begin their rotations for that given thematic section.
+- 3: Rescheduling a Postponed CCE into Advanced Studies - If a postponed CCE is being rescheduled into Advanced Studies, the student must participate in both the CCE and Advanced Studies lotteries for the following academic year. - Prior to entering the Advanced Studies EVOS, the student must contact the EVOS Administrator to make arrangements for rescheduling the postponed clerkship. - All core clinical rotations must be completed by March of the year the student is expected to graduate. - 4: Attend Transition to Core Clinical Experiences & Thematic Orientation Session. - ALL students are required to attend the Transitions to Core Clinical Experience Program before any core clinical experience can be taken regardless of when they will be participating in their first rotation.
+The Transitions to Clinical Years Program is a required activity and is offered once each academic year. - ALL students are also required to attend the Thematic Orientation as scheduled regardless of which block they will begin their rotations for that given thematic section.
 This is a required orientation and is only offered once per thematic section.